Absolutely Dragulous lunch date

 -

 Nailsea MicroPub holds regular monthly quiz nights - maximum of four per team.
-Next date TBC
+Future dates are Wednesdays, October 18, November 15 and December 13.
+To be announced the next date all with 7pm start

 -

-The White Lion at Silver Street quiz night is on Wednesdays starting at 7.30pm
+The White Lion at Silver Street quiz night is Wednesdays at 7.30pm

 -